charmed-kubernetes/jenkins/docs/releases/stable/index.md

 tox -e py36 -- ogc --spec jobs/sync-upstream/spec.yml -t cut-stable-release
 ```

+### Bump snap version to next minor release

+Once the rebase has occurred we need to bump the charms and bundle fragments
+to the next k8s minor version, ie 1.17/edge.

-### 3. Build new CK Charms from stable git branches
+### Build new CK Charms from stable git branches

 Pull down all layers and checkout their stable branches.
 From there build
 each charm against those local branches.
 After the charms are built they need to be